-- Interest (expense) income: In 2022, IFFIm recorded net interest expense on bonds and bond swaps of US\$ 20 million and US\$ 22 million, respectively.
-The net interest expense on bond swaps was due to relatively higher interest rates in 2022, which resulted in higher interest accrued on the floating rate pay legs of the bond swaps.
-As described in the Achievements and Performance section above, IFFIm's weighted average cost of all its bonds issued is 34 basis points over SOFR, relatively higher than the 2021 weighted average cost of 6 basis points over USD LIBOR, resulting in higher interest expense on bonds in 2022 compared to 2021. - Interest rate fair value gains (losses): As described in Note 16 to the consolidated financial statements, both bonds and bond swaps are valued using the discounted cash flow method.
-Due to relatively higher interest rates in 2022, higher discount rates were applied to IFFIm's bonds and bond swaps in 2022, which resulted in fair value gains of US\$ 128 million on bonds and fair value losses of US\$ 108 million on bond swaps.
-In 2022, market interest rates increased by ranges up to 4%, which had a corresponding impact on discount rates applied to IFFIm's bonds and bond swaps.
-The notional amounts of IFFIm's bonds and bond swaps as of 31 December 2022 were US\$ 2.6 billion and US\$ 2.4 billion, respectively (US\$ 1.9 billion and US\$ 1.6 billion, respectively, in 2021).

-• Foreign currency fair value gains (losses): Some of IFFIm's issued bonds are denominated in British pound, South African rand, and Norwegian krone.
-The United States dollar strengthened against these currencies during 2022, which resulted in foreign currency fair value gains of US\$ 25 million on bonds and losses of US\$ 4 million on bond swaps.
+- Interest expense: In 2023, IFFIm recorded net interest expense on bonds and bond swaps of US\$ 44 million and US\$ 86 million, respectively.
+As described in the Overview of Income and Expenses section above, IFFIm incurred relatively higher financing costs in 2023 primarily due to the relatively higher coupon rate on IFFIm's most recent bond issuance in November 2022, which had a larger impact on financing costs in 2023, and a higher weighted average of outstanding bonds payable during 2023.
+The net interest expense on bond swaps was due to the higher market interest rates in 2023, which resulted in higher interest accrued on the floating rate pay legs of the bond swaps. - Interest rate fair value (losses) gains: As described in Note 16 to the financial statements, both bonds and bond swaps are valued using the discounted cash flow method.
+In 2023, fair value losses of US\$ 67 million and gains of US\$ 59 million on bonds and bond swaps, respectively, were primarily due to the amortisation of previously applied discounted amounts as the duration to maturity of outstanding bonds decreased.
+As at 31 December 2023, the notional amounts of IFFIm's bonds and bond swaps were US\$ 2.1 billion and US\$ 1.9 billion, respectively, with durations to maturity ranging from 0.5 to 6.3 years. - Foreign currency fair value gains (losses): Some of IFFIm's issued bonds are denominated in British pound, South African rand, and Norwegian krone.
+The United States dollar weakened against these currencies during 2023, which resulted in foreign currency fair value losses of US\$ 6 million on bonds and gains of US\$ 12 million on bond swaps.